uldyssian-sh/vmware-vm-vmxnet3-link-speed/README.md

 - VMware PowerCLI installed
 - Access to vCenter server
 - Permissions to read/write advanced VM settings and power on/off VMs

 ---

-## Disclaimer

-This script is provided **"as is"**, without any warranty of any kind.
-Use it at your own risk.
-You are solely responsible for reviewing, testing, and implementing it in your own environment.

----